-27. Casestudiesoftypicalholistictechnologies,managementmodelsandproduction systems a) At the level of individual: as socially and ecologically responsible engineers, technologists and managers b) At the level of society: as mutually enriching institutions and organizations
+- c) Ability to identify and develop appropriate technologies and management patterns for above production systems. - 27.
+Casestudiesoftypicalholistictechnologies,managementmodelsandproduction systems - 28.
+Strategy for transition from the present state to Universal Human Order: - a) At the level of individual: as socially and ecologically responsible engineers, technologists and managers - b) At the level of society: as mutually enriching institutions and organizations